Women in India: Women in India during British rule

 During the British Raj, many reformers such as Ram Mohan Roy, Ishwar Chandra Vidyasagar and Jyotirao Phule fought for the betterment of women.
 Peary Charan Sarkar, a former student of Hindu College, Calcutta and a member of "Young Bengal", set up the first free school for girls in India in 1847 in Barasat, a suburb of Calcutta (later the school was named Kalikrishna Girls' High School).
 While this might suggest that there was no positive British contribution during the Raj era, that is not entirely the case.
 Missionaries' wives such as Martha Mault née Mead and her daughter Eliza Caldwell née Mault are rightly remembered for pioneering the education and training of girls in south India.
 This practice was initially met with local resistance, as it flew in the face of tradition.
 Raja Rammohan Roy's efforts led to the abolition of Sati under Governor-General William Cavendish-Bentinck in 1829.
 Ishwar Chandra Vidyasagar's crusade for improvement in the situation of widows led to the Widow Remarriage Act of 1856.
 Many women reformers such as Pandita Ramabai also helped the cause of women.

 Kittur Chennamma, queen of the princely state Kittur in Karnataka, led an armed rebellion against the British in response to the Doctrine of lapse.
 Rani Lakshmi Bai, the Queen of Jhansi, led the Indian Rebellion of 1857 against the British.
 She is now widely considered as a national hero.
 Begum Hazrat Mahal, the co-ruler of Awadh, was another ruler who led the revolt of 1857.
 She refused deals with the British and later retreated to Nepal.
 The Begums of Bhopal were also considered notable female rulers during this period.
 They were trained in martial arts.
 Chandramukhi Basu, Kadambini Ganguly and Anandi Gopal Joshi were some of the earliest Indian women to obtain a degree.

 In 1917, the first women's delegation met the Secretary of State to demand women's political rights, supported by the Indian National Congress.
 The All India Women's Education Conference was held in Pune in 1927, it became a major organisation in the movement for social change.
 In 1929, the Child Marriage Restraint Act was passed, stipulating fourteen as the minimum age of marriage for a girl.
-Mahatma Gandhi, himself a victim of child marriage at the age of thirteen, he later urged people to boycott child marriages and called upon young men to marry child widows.
+Mahatma Gandhi, himself a victim of child marriage at the age of thirteen, later urged people to boycott child marriages and called upon young men to marry child widows.